Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/rockSettings.md

 - Event class: RockSettingsEventJS (third-party)

 ```
-Define new rock layers which can be referenced in a world preset json```
+Define new rocks which can be referenced in a world preset json```

 ### Available fields: